akovantsev/json-schema-to-clojure-spec/README.md

 ## EXAMPLES
 Here's a few, but see more in REPL, by evaling things in test namespace.
- * printing is slightly manually edited for readability:
+ * printing in these examples is slightly edited for readability, e.g.:
 ```clojure
 (s/def :user/root ,,,
 ;; instead of: